FAQs

 What should I bring?

-November in Cumbria – it will be cold and it's likely to be wet.
-Whilst we are predominantly an indoor event, it will be necessary to walk between venues so please dress appropriately.
+Be prepared for November in Cumbria – it will be cold and it's likely to be wet.
+Whilst the Festival is predominantly an indoor event, you will be moving between venues, so please dress appropriately.
 Warm layers are encouraged but you can leave the ice axe, crampons and compass at home.

 Festival Accessibility

 All our main venues are fully accessible.
-Specific information about each venue can be found on our Festival Venues and Accessiblity page.
+Specific information about each venue can be found on our Venue & Accessibility page.

 If you would like to book a space for a wheelchair or have accessibility requirements please contact us at info@mountainfest.co.uk.
 We also offer one free carer seat, please use the same email address to discuss this with us.

-If you are attending an event with accessibility requirements we request that you arrive a few minutes early so our team can help you accordingly.
+We suggest that you arrive at your events a few minutes early so our team can help you accordingly.

 There is a wide range of accommodation available to book in Kendal and the surrounding area.